 Trouble Sleeping?
 Here Are 5 Ways to Reset Your Circadian Rhythm

-Getting the proper amount of sleep can be a challenge, particularly for those who travel often.
+Getting the proper amount of sleep can be a challenge, especially for those who travel often.
 Our circadian rhythms are a very complex balance between our internal clocks and the rotation of the Earth.
 The exact function of this hypersensitive, natural mechanism hasn’t been fully understood until recently and hopefully it can help shed some light on the issues that plague the sleep-deprived.

 What is a Circadian Rhythm?

-This year, a team of scientists was awarded the Nobel Prize in medicine for their work in figuring out the precise behavior of the proteins and genetic functions that regulate our sleep and waking patterns.
-The research of Jeffrey Hall, Michael Rosbash, and Michael Young found a protein that accumulates at night and degrades throughout the day, signaling the secretion of certain hormones like melatonin to help us fall asleep and cortisol to wake up.
+Last year, a team of scientists was awarded the Nobel Prize in medicine for their work discovering the precise behavior of the proteins and genetic functions that regulate our sleep and waking patterns.
+The research of Jeffrey Hall, Michael Rosbash, and Michael Young uncovered a protein that accumulates at night and degrades throughout the day, signaling the secretion of certain hormones, such as melatonin which helps us fall asleep, and cortisol that helps us wake up.
 They made this discovery by studying fruit flies and found that every multicellular organism shares this same function to regulate a cyclical sleep/wake cycle.
-Even trees sleep at night!

-Our circadian rhythms vary from person to person, meaning that those who claim to be night owls and like to sleep in, aren’t just lazy, but are actually subject to a different circadian rhythm than those who rise early.
-Some scientists have begun calling the grogginess that these types of people face, when forced to submit to society’s business hours, “social jet lag.”
+Our circadian rhythms vary from person to person, meaning those who claim to be night owls and like to sleep in aren’t lazy, but are actually subject to a different circadian rhythm than those who rise early.
+Some scientists are calling the grogginess these people face, when forced to submit to society’s business hours, “social jet lag.”

-The majority of us ascribe to a similar rhythm, based on the rising and setting of the sun, but even if you have an average rhythm, that cycle can easily get thrown off due to a number of reasons.
-In fact, most of us have an internal rhythm that is longer than the 24-hour cycle our society runs on, meaning our bodies must regulate its circadian rhythm on a daily basis to maintain that schedule.
+The majority of us ascribe to a similar rhythm, based on the rising and setting of the sun, but even if you have an average rhythm, that cycle gets easily thrown off by a number of factors.
+In fact, most of us have an internal rhythm that is longer than the 24-hour cycle our society runs on, meaning our bodies must regulate our circadian rhythm on a daily basis to maintain that schedule.